redstone-finance/redstone-oracles-monorepo/packages/ton-connector/review/README.md

 Additionally, there is created a `sample_consumer` contract for consuming the data stored in the `price_feed` or `single_feed_man` contracts.
 See [README.md](../contracts/README.md#sample_consumerfc)

+# Review comments 2024-01-04

+Some message-sending (`forward_payload`-like) tweaks in code were done to allow to carry more complicated initial data.